Powerlearnproject/se-day1-assignment-Standoutboy/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is the art of crafting effective prompts to elicit desired responses from artificial intelligence AI models.
+Prompt engineering is the art of crafting effective prompts to elicit desired responses from artificial intelligence models.
 Its importances include:
 Task completion - Clear and concise prompts can help AI models understand the task at hand and generate outputs that fulfill specific requirements.
 Accurate and relevant responses - Well-crafted prompts can significantly improve the accuracy and relevance of AI-generated responses, ensuring that the model provides information that is useful and informative.